pigeonflight/ECAssignmentBox/README.txt

  ECAssignmentBox is licensed under the "GPL":http://opensource.org/licenses/gpl-license.

- Copyright © 2005 Otto-von-Guericke-Universität Magdeburg
+ Copyright © 2006 Otto-von-Guericke-Universität Magdeburg

- LlsMultipleChoice is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+ ECAssignmentBox is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

- LlsMultipleChoice is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ ECAssignmentBox is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

- You should have received a copy of the GNU General Public License along with LlsMultipleChoice; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA
+ You should have received a copy of the GNU General Public License along with ECAssignmentBox; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA